-Petitioners object to the lack of a Compliance Plan (applicable requirement) in the proposed permit.
-No mention was made of all the applicable requirements that the source is not in compliance with.
+Petitioner's object that the proposed permit lacks a Compliance Plan, an applicable requirement.
+No mention was made of all the applicable requirements for which the source is not in compliance.
 For example, the TSD discusses the parts of the Section 15 SIP that are favorable to the applicant.
-Discussion and regulatory citations regarding non-attainment area pollutants (Section 15.14) are missing from the TSD (see TSD page 31) and from the proposed Part 70 permit.
+Discussion and regulatory citations regarding non-attainment area pollutants (Section 15.14) are missing from the TSD and from the proposed Part 70 permit.

-Petitioners object to the lack of an explicit, side-by-side compliance demonstration with all requirements of EPA approved SIP Section 15, 40 CFR Part 60.
-That includes the applicable subpart A and other applicable New Source Performance Standards.
+Petitioners object to the lack of an explicit, side-by-side compliance demonstration with all requirements of EPA approved SIP Section 15, 40 CFR Part 60 including applicable subparts A and other applicable New Source Performance Standards.
 A streamlining demonstration and "permit shield" are missing from the literature and proposed permit as supplied by DAQM.

-All the requirements listed above are "applicable requirements".
+All the requirements listed above are "applicable requirements."
 "No permit, however, can be less stringent than necessary to meet all applicable requirements" (40 CFR §70(c)).